Formula feeding your baby

 Step 4.
 Place your baby’s sterilised bottle/teat on the clean preparation area.
-If you have used cold water sterilisation then shake the excess sterilisation solution and rinse with cool boiled water from the kettle.
+If you’ve used cold water sterilisation, shake off the excess sterilisation solution and rinse with cool boiled water from the kettle.

 Step 5.
-Pour boiled water into your baby’s bottle making sure that the water level is correct for the feed that you are going to make.
+Pour boiled water into your baby’s bottle making sure the water level is correct for the feed you’re going to make.

 Step 7.
-Carefully handle the edge of the teat and put on the bottle with retaining ring and bottle cap and shake until all the formula powder has dissolved.
+Carefully handle the edge of the teat and put it on the bottle with retaining ring and bottle cap, then shake until all the formula powder has dissolved.

 Step 8.
 Cool the bottle for your baby by holding the bottle under cold running water.

 Step 9.
-Test the temperature of the feed on the inside of your wrist so that it is at the correct temperature to give your baby.
-It should feel warm.
+Test the temperature of the feed on the inside of your wrist to ensure it’s at the right temperature, it should feel warm.

 Step 10.
-Pour away of any formula milk left in the bottle that has not been used within 2 hours.
+Pour away any formula milk left in the bottle that hasn’t been used within 2 hours.

 Preparation machines are not recommended because of a lack of evidence surrounding their safety.